loicdescotte/loicdescotte.github.io/_posts/2014-11-26-es7-object-observe.md

 [See this JsFiddle for the full example](http://jsfiddle.net/u52qvrfL/14/)

-(*) Note : for the delete event, I didn't manage to find the index of the delete event in the array, so I need to reload the list.
+(*) Note : for the delete event, I didn't manage to find the index of the deleted elements in the array, so I need to reload the HTML list.
 While `change.name` gives me the index for an add event, it keeps giving the last index of the array when any index is deleted.